nithyasri7846/GlusterVault/README.md

-# Network Distributed Storage System using GlusterFS 🚀
+# glusterVault - A Network Distributed Storage System using GlusterFS 🚀

 This project implements a **fault-tolerant, replicated, and distributed file system** using **GlusterFS** across multiple nodes.
 It ensures **data replication, consistency, and high availability**.